-For BAföG funding during the regular funding period, no special certificate about corona-related restrictions of your studies during the summer semester 2020 is required.
-Separate certificates from the University of Potsdam are only required if students are not able to present the required transcript of records according to § 48 BAföG as of the summer semester 2020 or the winter semester 2020/2021 or if they have already exceeded the maximum funding period at the beginning of the semesters mentioned above and have therefore applied for funding beyond the maximum funding period and justify this with the pandemic.
-In this case, the BAföG office must know exactly to what extent students could not meet their study obligations, e.g. closed laboratories, postponement of courses, closed libraries, etc. The BAföG commissioners for the respective degree programs are in charge of these certificates.
+The regulations of Brandenburg's Pandemic Ordinance for Higher Education will generally be applied.
+For Bafög funding within the regular funding period, no specific certificate about COVID-19-related restrictions on studies is required.
+You will only need additional documentation from the University of Potsdam if you have exceeded the maximum funding period and have therefore applied for funding beyond the maximum funding period and have justified this as being due to the pandemic.
+In this case, the Bafög Office needs to know the exact extent to which you were unable to fulfill your study obligations, e.g. closed labs, postponement of courses, closed libraries, etc. The Bafög Coordinators for the respective degree programs are in charge of providing these certificates.

 All in-person office hours at the Studentenwerk Potsdam are currently cancelled.
 However, you can reach the departments by e-mail and telephone if you have questions.

 Please contact the social counseling service of the Studentenwerk Potsdam directly.